mmcc007/fledge/index.md

 Give your Flutter app a jumpstart with a responsive CI/CD tool that is easily customizable.
 {: .fs-6 .fw-300 }

+Automatically build, test, sign and release your Flutter app to both Apple and Google stores.

+Supports public and private build servers in the cloud (Travis, Cirrus, etc...) and in-house (Jenkins, GitLab, etc...).

+There are many steps involved each time an app, or an app upgrade, is delivered to both stores.
+Fledge exists to document and automate these steps.

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/mmcc007/fledge){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---

 ## Getting started

-### Dependencies

-Fledge is built for [Flutter](https://flutter.io/), which allows you to build beautiful native apps on iOS and Android from a single codebase.
-Fledge requires no special plugins and can run on public and private build servers in the cloud and in-house.

 ### Quick start: Use with GitHub and Travis

-1. Install Fledge to your local machine
+Install Fledge to your local machine
 ```
 $ pub global activate fledge
 ```
-<small>You must have Travis enabled for your GitHub repo.
-[See your travis repositories](https://travis-ci.org/account/repositories)</small>

 ### Travis: Add secrets

-1. Secret variables
+Secret variables
 <small>Set your secret variables in:</small>
 ```
 https://travis-ci.org/<your name>/<your repo>/settings